Colton Teacher Appreciation Day by Dr. Luis Gonzalez - City News Group, Inc.

 Colton Teacher Appreciation Day

-By Dr. Luis Gonzalez
+By Dr. Luis Gonzalez, Community Writer

 At the May 15 council meeting, the Colton City Council recognized teachers who live in the City of Colton in celebration of National Teachers Month.
 Councilman Dr. G (Dr. Luis S Gonzalez) presented to the entire City Council, 12 educators who were in attendance at the ceremonial event.
 The event was planned to coincide with National Teachers Month and the end of the academic school year.